 "This is the lab," Margolis said, stopping in front of a blue door stenciled with the word "Examination."
 He slotted a key tube in the lock, resulting in a loud click as the mechanism released itself.

 The laboratory wasn't big, but then it wouldn't be; space was at a premium in the clinic.
 Two testing beds were the obvious centerpiece of the lab; their steel wrist and ankle cuffs and the broad chest strap used to secure unwilling subjects in place made Tyler cringe inwardly.
-Had Melora been strapped into one of the beds, left at the mercy of the banks of modern, expensive-looking analysis machines that ringed each bed.
+Had Melora been strapped into one of the beds, left at the mercy of the banks of modern, expensive-looking analysis machines that ringed each bed?

 "This is the testing area," Margolis said nervously.
 He began to explain what the various machines were for, more as a way to let off stress than because anyone cared, but Tyler tuned him out as he let his mind try to work things through.